CommonAccord/Cmacc-Org/Doc/S/About/Conference/Stack/Cmacc_0.md

 Model.Root=<b>{Ti}</b><br>{Intro.sec}<ol><li>{Repo.Sec}<li>{File.Sec}<li>{Doc.Sec}<li>{EG.Sec}</ol>{Extro.sec}

 Ti=<a href="index.php?action=doc&file=S/About/Conference/Stack/Cmacc_0.md">Cmacc</a>
 Intro.sec=Cmacc is pronounced "Smack."
 It is the informal name for the CommonAccord data model.
 The following is a semi-formal description of Cmacc.
 The description is based on a file format for a Cmacc "Record".
 A Record may be in any format, but for a variety of reasons to be expanded, the File format seems canonical.
-With that understanding:
+With that as prologue:

 Repo.Ti=Repository